grapestack/BootStripe/README.md

 The credit card details never interact with your server and are only sent to Stripe over a secure connection in exchange for a single-use token, so you don't have to worry about PCI compliance because you are never receiving the actual credit card details.
 You only receive a token that your processing page sends to Stripe, along with the amount you wish to charge, and Stripe returns the result.

+For added security, it is recommended that you still place your payment form on a secure (HTTPS) page using SSL, but it is not absolutely necessary, only recommended.

 https://stripe.com/

 Stripe is a full-stack payment solution that lets you start accepting payments in minutes without the usual hassles.